The Chess Board

 The white Queen must be on a white square!
 The black Queen must be on a black square.

-Return from Chess Board to Basic Chess Rules
+Go to – Basic Chess Rules